oriel9p/oriel9p.github.io/_pages/about.md

 ## 📚 Currently Trying to Figure out

-Vision Language models for complex, real-world medical cases.
+Clinical reasoning language models for diagnostic assistance in complex disease
 ## 📘 Teaching Experience

-* Taught: Intro to Computer Science in Python
-* Teacher's Aid: C for Mechanical Engineering, Intro to Python, Data Structures in Java
+* Intro to Computer Science in Python ,C for Mechanical Engineering, Intro to Python, Data Structures in Java